Library Accolades

 "While the program prioritizes employment-related digital skills, the learning imparted will inevitably have a broader impact," said Library Foundation Executive Director Ashley Charest.
 "The enhanced digital literacy gained by participants will empower them to access vital resources, connect with communities and embrace lifelong learning."

-This project is supported by the City of Topeka, Go Topeka, HCCI, IBSA Inc., Shawnee County Parks and Recreation, Topeka Housing Authority and Topeka Public Schools/TCALC.
+This project is supported by the City of Topeka, GO Topeka, HCCI, IBSA Inc., Jayhawk Area Agency on Aging, Shawnee County Parks and Recreation, Topeka Housing Authority and Topeka Public Schools/TCALC.

 Lissa Staley 2024 Library Journal Mover & Shaker